-It lets a retailer know if he has the right products in stock when he needs them.
-It helps to present physical inventory items in a way that employees and computers can understand and track.
+Moreover, it lets a retailer know if he has the right products in stock when he needs them.
+After that, It helps to present physical inventory items in a way that employees and computers can understand and track.

-In common parlance, it is also known as item code, item ID, item number, etc. SKUs are shortened versions of item descriptions, and hence they are more popular as item descriptions tend to have a longer length.
-SKUs help quicken the data entry, inventory movement, and management and Point of Sale.
+In common parlance, it is also known as item code, item ID, item number, etc. SKUs are shortened versions of item descriptions, Therefore, they are more popular as item descriptions tend to have a longer length.
+Consequently, SKUs help quicken the data entry, inventory movement, management, and Point of Sale.

-SKU Numbers can be created manually by using inventory management software or through a point of sale (POS) software.
-They are printed on the label of the product along with the Universal Product Code (UPC) and other information about the product.
+Most importantly, SKU numbers can be created manually by using merchandise management or through the point of sale (POS) software.
+After that, they are printed on the label of the product along with the Universal Product Code (UPC) and other information about the product.

 Unlike UPCs, SKUs can be designed as per the specific needs of the retailer as they are not universal.

-SKUs are used by stores, e-commerce vendors, warehouses, supermarkets, product fulfillment centers, and businesses that deal with inventories.
-Ecommerce giant Amazon uses SKUs extensively, and it requires SKU to be part of the inventory file that a seller submits to it.
+Stores, e-commerce vendors, warehouses, supermarkets, product fulfillment centers, and businesses that deal with inventories are using SKU’s.
+As a result, eCommerce giant Amazon uses SKUs extensively, and it requires SKU to be part of the inventory file that a seller submits to it.

 On the other hand, Serial Numbers are used for tracking the ownership of the product and getting the warranty information.

-Barcode numbers on a group of products may differ for each product if one wants to provide them a unique identity, but SKU numbers remain the same to establish that they belong to a specific product group.
+Barcode numbers on a group of products may differ for each product if one wants to provide them a unique identity.
+However, SKU numbers remain the same to establish that they belong to a specific product group.
 Therefore, 1000 televisions sets of the same size and features will have the same SKU, whereas their barcode number and UPC number will differ.